 However, don’t go overboard with this and blend too much – you want a seamless transition from one colour to the next, but you don’t want to mix all those colours together into a muddy mess.

-Blending takes time and patience, and yes, even practise as well, but mastering this means you’ve overcome three-quarters of the eyeshadow obstacle and are on your way to become a true pro.
+Blending takes time and patience, and yes, even practise as well, but mastering this means you’ve overcome three-quarters of the eyeshadow obstacle and are on your way to becoming a true pro.